piranha/solovyov.net/src/blog/2020/a-tale-of-webpage-speed-or-throwing-away-react.md

 ## Demise

 And for a while, things were looking good.
+We had this [architecture](https://solovyov.net/blog/2017/server-side-rendering/) where our components are executed as Clojure on the backend, so no Node.js on the server, hurray!
+And developer UX is through the roof with excellent live reload (thanks CLJS), ability to connect from your editor to browser REPL and experiment there.
+It is just great!

-But our frontend grew bigger and bigger, and while there were few attempts on keeping it performant, ultimately we failed.
+To make long story short, our frontend grew bigger and bigger.
+Incremental compilation started to become slower — it now routinely takes more than a second or two.
+And while there were few attempts on keeping whole app performant, ultimately we failed.
+It's a death by thousand cuts.
 The application became too big, and its boot time became too long.

 One of the main reasonings back in 2016 was that we take a hit on startup time, but in turn, get no page loads and have a rich web application with a lot of interactions.
 And for a while that worked!
 But startup time became longer and longer, leading to a shameful rating of 5/100 from Google’s PageSpeed (okay, it was sometimes up to ~25/100, whatever).